elchs/LetoDBf/Readme.txt

  Place the resulting <HRB> file in same directory as the server executable.
  After the "reload" command or together with server start you have an entry in letodbf.log if they were successful loaded.
 In case of error you shell also find a short text what have failed.
  See further at Leto_Udf() ...

- For the execution of single Harbour functions at server side, or when your functions in the HRB file need Harbour commands ( like "STR", "DTOC" ), these Harbour functions must during compile process linked into the executable.
+ For the execution of Harbour functions at server side, or when your functions in the HRB file need Harbour commands ( like "STR", "DTOC" ), these Harbour functions must be linked during compile into the server executable.
- There are already very !many! available.
-If really one is missing, it must be added at top in: source/server/server.prg, done like the others there with a: REQUEST <cFunction>

- You can enable also the full set of all basic Harbour commands to be available at server runtime.
- Herefore comment out 2 lines in source/server/server.prg.
+ By default most common used are allready available, done by a REQUEST in source/server/server.prg.
+ If you need some special Harbour core function, you can add your own REQUEST in source, or easy enable the full Harbour command set by activating ( remove '#' ) in letodb.hbp.
- Or if you need the full set of the Harbour Cl*pper tools contrib [CT], another two lines must be outcommented.
+ The full set of the Harbour Cl*pper tools contrib [CT] function can be get the same place.

  * In server mode No_Save_WA=0: for all tables; and for all HbMemIO tables in any server mode: * at server side the ALIAS name for a workarea is *different* to that used in your application.